machinetranslate/machinetranslate.org/concepts/word-embeddings.md

 ### Embedding matrices

 The goal of word embeddings is to capture meaning and context.
-Further word information can be represented in a multi-dimensional vector.
+Further word information can be represented in a multidimensional vector.
 As a result, word embedding lengths are shorter than one-hot encodings.

 ### Example